Perfluorooctanoic acid: Food contact surfaces

 PFOA is also formed as an unintended byproduct in the production of fluorotelomers and is present in finished goods treated with fluorotelomers, including those intended for food contact.
 Fluorotelomers are applied to food contact papers because they are lipophobic: they prevent oil from soaking into the paper from fatty foods.
 Also, fluorotelomers can be metabolized into PFOA.
 In a U.S. Food and Drug Administration (USFDA) study, lipophobic fluorotelomer-based paper coatings (which can be applied to food contact paper in the concentration range of 0.4%) were found to contain 88,000–160,000 parts per billion PFOA before application, while the oil from microwave popcorn bags contained 6–290 parts per billion PFOA after heating.
 Toxicologists estimate that microwave popcorn could account for about 20% of the PFOA levels measured in an individual consuming 10 bags a year if 1% of the fluorotelomers are metabolized to PFOA.

 In 2008 as news stories began to raise concerns about PFOA in microwaved popcorn, Dan Turner, DuPont's global public relations chief, said, "I serve microwave popcorn to my three-year-old."
 Five years later, journalist Peter Laufer wrote to Turner to ask if his child was still eating microwave popcorn.
 "I am not going to comment on such a personal inquiry", Turner replied.

 Fluorotelomer coatings are used in fast food wrappers, candy wrappers, and pizza box liners.
 PAPS, a type of paper fluorotelomer coating, and PFOA precursor, is also used in food contact papers.

-Despite DuPont's asserting that "cookware coated with DuPont Teflon non-stick coatings does not contain PFOA", residual PFOA was also detected in finished PTFE products including PTFE cookware (4–75 parts per billion).
+Despite DuPont's assertion that "cookware coated with DuPont Teflon non-stick coatings does not contain PFOA", residual PFOA was also detected in finished PTFE products including PTFE cookware (4–75 parts per billion).
 However, PFOA levels ranged from undetectable (<1.5) to 4.3 parts per billion in a more recent study.
 Also, non-stick cookware is heated—which should volatilize PFOA; PTFE products that are not heated, such as PTFE sealant tape, had higher (1800 parts per billion) levels detected.
 Overall, PTFE cookware is considered an insignificant exposure pathway to PFOA.